RageQuit-NM/Capstone-repo/OverWolf-App/ts/README.md

+This app is based off the official OverWolf sample app which can be found here: https://github.com/overwolf/sample-app/ Use of this code is under the ISC license.

+The rest of this README is original to the sample app.

 # Sample - TS
 Example-ts is an example app, meant to be used as a reference for developers who are new to Overwolf.
 The app is meant to demonstrate some basic points and flows that are relevant when developing Overwolf apps: